ywamsendai/ywamsendai-wiki/docs/lifeinjapan/language.md

 As we want to reach the Japanese people with the gospel and speak heart-to-heart, we need to communicate fluently in Japanese.
 This is a high value for our community and we aim to transition YWAM Sendai to function bilingually in Japanese and English as soon as possible.
 As we are still in the early stages of pioneering YWAM Sendai, and our team is mostly made up of new missionaries to Japan, we currently function mostly in English.

-**It is expected that all of our non-Japanese team members will spend a good portion of their time during fundraising (before coming) and while in Japan studying the language.** We will help each person set measurable goals to work towards.
-Of course, this will look different depending on the person.
-That being the case, this page outlines what we think is an effective way of learning this language.
+This page outlines what we think is an effective way of learning this language.

-Your goal is not to study until you feel you understand everything!
-Your goal is to be just comfortable *enough* with the language that you can explore native content and talk with native speakers.
-Immersion in the language is when the *real* learning happens!

 Much of this page is based on the fantastic research by redditor [SuikaCider](https://www.reddit.com/user/SuikaCider/) which can be found [here](https://docs.google.com/document/d/10bRzVblKVOsQJjTc2PIi1Gbj_LrsJCkMkh0SutXCZdI/edit#).
 There are also heavy influences from the [Mass Immersion Approach](https://massimmersionapproach.com/) and [Tofugu's Learn Japanese](https://www.tofugu.com/learn-japanese/) guide.

+In summary, here are stages you will go through as you learn the language:

+1. Stage 1 | Building a Foundation (Beginner) - gain familiarity through studying
+2. Stage 2 | Immersion (Intermediate) - explore native content
+3. Stage 3 | Subconscious Learning (Advanced) - learning becomes a by-product from enjoying native content
+4. Stage 2+ | Refining - realising and working on weak areas

+If you are an incoming staff to Japan, please dedicate time to studying the language while you fundraise. **A good goal would be for you to be close to stage 2 when you come to Japan.** Completing stage 1 will help you to feel much more comfortable in Japanese-only settings and you can enjoy immersing yourself.

 ## Stage 1 | Building a Foundation (Beginner)

 * **Defined by:** Study and memorisation
 * **Purpose:** Help you feel comfortable *enough* with the language to begin immersion
+* **Staff note:** Try to make good progress in this stage before coming to Japan

 The best way to learn Japanese (and any new language) is to be immersed in the Japanese language.
 Immersed in native text, native sounds, and native conversation.
 But if you don't have any familiarity with the language, being immersed will be difficult for you.
 It will be too foreign and overwhelming for you to take much of it in.

 This stage is all about building a strong foundation so that you can feel familiar *just enough* with Japanese so that you feel able to explore native content and talk with native speakers.
-You will then be ready for immersion (stage 2).
+You will then be ready for immersion (stage 2), which is when the *real* learning happens!

 We don't particularly recommend language school or personal tutors at this stage as they are usually expensive and can move very slowly.
 Language classes and tutors would be much more effective once you have built your foundation and have reached an intermediate level of comprehension.

 ### 1. Pronunciation

 * **Approx. time:** 1 to 2 weeks (along with kana)
-* **Staff note:** We expect all new staff to have a basic understanding of Japanese pronunciation before coming to Japan.

 If your mother tongue is not Japanese, the sounds you make when you speak will not sound natural when you speak Japanese.
 This is a cold fact.
 Even when you think a sound *is* the same as your mother tongue, chances are there is subtle difference.
 But don't be discouraged!
 Once you realise this, then you can understand just *what are* the Japanese sounds.
 You can then begin to learn and practice in order to train your tongue.
 It is probably optimal to do this, even briefly, before moving on to the kana.
 This is so you don't develop bad pronunciation habits.